 Richard D. Wolff is a Marxist economist from the United States.
 He uploads very educational lectures all over the internet but especially on YouTube.
 I recommend to anyone who wants to understand the modern complexities of the global market to take the hour to learn from his own words.
-He is a “Professor of Economics Emeritus, [at the] University of Massachusetts, Amherst where he taught economics from 1973 to 2008.
-He is currently a Visiting Professor in the Graduate Program in International Affairs of the New School University, New York City,” and he got his education from Harvard, Stanford and Yale.
-When it comes down to Keynesian and Neoclassical economics: he knows what he is talking about because that is what those institutions taught him.
-For him to get an education about Socialism, or Karl Marx, or anything at all that was critical of Capitalism, he says that he had to look for them on his own.
+He got his education from Harvard, Stanford, and Yale, and when it comes down to Keynesian and Neoclassical economics: he knows exactly what he is talking about because that is what those institutions taught him to know.
+For him to get any education about Socialism, Karl Marx, or anything at all that was critical of Capitalism, he says that he had to look for them on his own.

 Turning the archaic top-down pyramid scheme of the private enterprise into a cooperatively owned, democratically controlled, worker shared collaborative — only produces better products and better communities.
 The typical example for Professor Wolff gives is the Mondragon Corporation in the Basque region of Spain.
 It is the largest worker cooperative in the world with over 73,000 workers/owners.
 Worker cooperatives — unlike any other solution — actually tackle income and wealth inequality by preventing a small group of people from having all control over the finances.
 By democratically controlling the distribution of the surplus, worker cooperatives are able to keep the concentration of wealth from getting too far out of hand.

 Before anyone gets confused, there are many different kinds of cooperatives — as in consumer, producer, purchasing, and hybrid — but the one that Socialists pay attention to is the worker cooperative which is “owned and democratically governed by employees who become co-op members.”
 The largest non-governmental cooperative union, consisting of “284 cooperative federations and organizations in 95 countries” — CICOPA (the International Organisation of Industrial, Artisanal and Service Producers’ Cooperatives) has these 6 basic characteristics for a worker’s cooperatives: